 As an example, the Solar Storm 24S Tanning Bed is often upgraded to include the Wolff Inferno XP lamps with a 15 minute times and they are the highest UVB rated lamp in the world right now at 11.9% UVB (the mid day sun produces 5-6% UVB for reference).
 The Solar Storm 24S with the 11.9% UVB Wolff Inferno lamps has been the most popular home tanning bed in America for 5-10 years and we have sold thousands.

-If a customer is having difficulty tanning with the bed in that configuration we ask that the customer first make sure the bed is using a fully dedicated 20 amp circuit (no other electrical appliances can be on the circuit with the bed).
+If a customer is having difficulty tanning with the bed in that configuration we ask that the customer first make sure the bed is using a fully dedicated circuit in their fuse box (no other electrical appliances can be on the circuit with the bed).
 In some cases customers have plugged the bed into a socket that has other appliances riding on it and the lamps may light up (and appear to be working) but they are in fact operating at less than full power and subsequently underproducing UVB.

 Also, if for some reason the current being supplied in a home is less than 110v, or the voltage at the socket being used is less than 110v, this will also negatively impact the lamps.
 Some older wiring in homes can negatively reduce the voltage at the socket by up to 25% and homeowners are not aware of this.
 You lamps can appear bright and seem to be working even at lower voltages around 90v but when that occurs they are much weaker in UVB production than when the current is at full 110v power.
 Finally, some homes receive less than 110v circuit from the utility power grid.
 Most appliances and electronics will work when this occurs, and the homeowner may not be aware, but in these case tanning lamps will only deliver a fraction of normal output.